xtormin/HackArsenalToolkit/README.md

 ![GitHub Header](/images/hackarsenal.png)
 # Hacking Toolkit Arsenal Setup

-¿Are you tired of install the same hacking tools in every system different of kali linux?
+Are you tired of install the same hacking tools in every system different of kali linux?
 This tool is for you xD

 This is a custom hacking toolkit for pentesting and red team.
 This repo automate the installation of hacking tools, from system packages, github releases, scripts, etc.